-

 5. Programming & Advanced Analytics

-Practising the skill: Python and R are great places to start because of their rich data analysis libraries.
+Practising the skill: Python and R are great places to start because of their data analysis libraries.
 For machine learning, look into Python's Scikit-learn or R's ggplot2 for advanced visualisation.

 6. Problem Solving & Critical Thinking